srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/17-Create an Azure Policy.md

      You will receive the error message under the Region setting stating that Policy enforcement and Value does not meet requirements on resource, including the **Allowed locations** policy name.

-     **Note**: Deployment ID can be obtained from the Environment Detail tab.

 # Task 3: Delete the policy assignment